Water Softener Low Pressure

 Check And Replace Resin

-The ability of resin to filter the clean water and hold heavy minerals decreases over time.
-Also during regeneraion process, the beads deteriorate.
-With the passage of time, resin beads stop working.
-If you see any sand like particles during the inspection, it is an indication that the resin needs a replacement.
+The ability of resin to filter clean water and hold heavy minerals decreases over time.
+Also, during the regeneration process, the beads deteriorate.
+With time, resin beads stop working.
+If you see any sand-like particles during the inspection, it is an indication that the resin needs to be replaced.

 Inspect And Clean Components